Cactus: Reproductive ecology

 Bat-pollination is relatively uncommon in flowering plants, but about a quarter of the genera of cacti are known to be pollinated by bats—an unusually high proportion, exceeded among eudicots by only two other families, both with very few genera.
-Columnar cacti growing in semidesert areas are among those most likely to be bat-pollinated; this may be because bats are able to travel considerable distances, so are effective pollinators of plants growing widely separated from one another.
-The pollination syndrome associated with bats includes a tendency for flowers to open in the evening and at night, when bats are active.
-Other features include a relatively dull color, often white or green; a radially symmetrical shape, often tubular; a smell described as "musty"; and the production of a large amount of sugar-rich nectar.
+Columnar cacti growing in semidesert areas are among those most likely to be bat-pollinated; this may be because bats are able to travel considerable distances, so are effective pollinators of plants growing widely separated from one another, and because nighttime pollination may conserve moisture compared to daytime production of nectar in hot desert climates.
+As such, the pollination syndrome associated with bats includes a tendency for flowers to open in the evening and at night, when bats are active.
+Other features include a relatively dull color, often white or green, which is more visible in moonlight; a radially symmetrical shape, often tubular; a smell described as "musty", a smell more attractive to bats; and the production of a large amount of sugar-rich nectar.
 Carnegiea gigantea is an example of a bat-pollinated cactus, as are many species of Pachycereus and Pilosocereus.

 Fruit of Schlumbergera cut in half; the length is 1.0~1.5 cm.

 The fruits produced by cacti after the flowers have been fertilized vary considerably; many are fleshy, although some are dry.
 All contain a large number of seeds.
 Fleshy, colorful and sweet-tasting fruits are associated with seed dispersal by birds.
 The seeds pass through their digestive systems and are deposited in their droppings.
 Fruit that falls to the ground may be eaten by other animals; giant tortoises are reported to distribute Opuntia seeds in the Galápagos Islands.
 Ants appear to disperse the seeds of a few genera, such as Blossfeldia.
 Drier spiny fruits may cling to the fur of mammals or be moved around by the wind.